 BMC ProactiveNet Performance Management

-When you migrate data from version 9.1 and later, the Delta Data Migration utility does not migrate the following data:
+The Delta Data Migration utility does not migrate the following data:

 - AI: UDM Jobs and Reconciliation Engine metadata (which includes the jobs and the runs information).